Design Principles in Software Development Part 2

 Posts.dataService.ts

-So, for the MongoDB database access part, create another data repository file as PostsDataService, so this file will responsible for access to the MongoDB and return the result.
+For the MongoDB database access part, create another data repository file as PostsDataService.
+This file will be responsible for accessing MongoDB and returning the result.

 const {PostsSchema} from './Posts.schema.ts';